CLIxIndia-Dev/qbank-lite/docs/assessment.md

   - description.
 A new language description for the `assessment`.
   - genusTypeId.
 A string field useful for UIs in differentiating between `assessment` types.
 Not specifically used in CLIx.
+  - assignedBankIds.
+In addition to the URL parameter, you can pass in a list of `bankId`s to assign the new `assessment` to.
+These can be aliased or not.

 returns:
   - `Assessment` object.
 Note that this does **not** include the `item`s.